khalid-naami/khalid-naami.github.io/blog/2026-07-06-june-jobs-report-payback-labor-market-cracks.md

 The establishment survey consistently makes the jobs market look resilient in real-time, only for subsequent revisions to erase the gains.
 June's weak 57,000 is highly likely to be revised into negative territory in the coming months.

 ---

-> ### Sponsor Spotlight: Augusta Precious Metals
-> We are proud to partner with **Augusta Precious Metals**.
-Like us, their approach is **education-first**.
-They will walk you through exactly how a gold IRA works—the mechanics, fees, and custodian setup—letting you decide if it is a fit for your wealth preservation strategy.
->
-> To learn more and receive a free comprehensive guide, visit **[augustapreciousmetals.com](https://www.augustapreciousmetals.com)** or text **EURO to 35052**.
->
-> *Disclosure: Augusta Precious Metals is a paid sponsor.
-This content is for educational purposes only and does not constitute investment advice.
-Consult a qualified financial professional before making any investment decisions.*

 ---